tetris245/ULTRAbc/README.md

 * Improved and updated the unlock command:
   - Added the Family lock
   - Added apart unlocking for Best Friend and Best Friend Timer locks (they are no more handled as High Security locks)
+* Removed minor incompatibility in the unrestrict total command